aashutos/JavaExamples/YotiRobot/README.md

 #### Testing with SoapUI

 I have bundled in a brief set of test cases in the form of a Soap UI project in `/SoapUI/YOTI-ROBOT.xml` to run against the stood up Web Application.
 The Web Application does not require any authentication and is executed using HTTP POST commands.

+#### JUnit 4 Unit Tests

+The Unit Tests can all be run using the test suite: `com.interview.yoti.robot.TestSuite`.